 When building your brand, if you have a mascot, you may consider creating a mascot logo.
 The logo is typically an illustrated character that’s closely associated with your brand.

 f.
 Combination Logo

 Combination logos are hybrid logos that incorporate various styles of logos into one.
-You don’t necessarily need to stick to one type of logo when you’re starting off.
-Why not use multiple types of logos and pick the best aspects of all and pack them into one logo?
+You don’t necessarily need to stick to one type of logo when you’re building your brand.
+Why not use multiple types of logos and pick the best aspects of all and place them into one logo?

 10. Utilize the Power of Social Media

 If you want to know how to build a brand without social media, the answer is simple – you can’t.
 In today’s world, you just can’t afford to ignore social media.
 Facebook has over 2.4 billion monthly active users.
 That’s almost a third of the world’s population.

 Image via Statista